fatemeAfshani/subscriptionTask/README.md

 npm run start:dev
 ```

+## Api Documentation

+for calling Apis you can use swagger ui `http://localhost:PORT/api-docs` for api documentation or sample curl requests from next section.

 ## Sample requests

-because project doesn't have Api documentation (yet), I add some sample requests to know exactly how to call Apis
+here are some sample requests to know exactly how to call Apis

 ### Register new customer